MarkusSchmidtPro/mf4flight/README.md

 Crazy!I would never do something like this knowing this will kill the maintenance of my app quickly (RIP)!

-## Alternative using the ViewModel pattern
+## Alternative using the ViewModel pattern - Example 02

 Actually I was looking for something like this (see [Sample02](https://github.com/SchmidteServices/mvvm4flight/tree/master/src/upDown02)):